Health Care Proxy, not a Living Will.

 Health Care Proxies are valuable for another important reason.
 They prevent and help resolve disputes within families.
 The health care agent has sole discretion in making decisions, and is operating based on your philosophy about medical choices.
 Legally, family members who disagree will find it extremely difficult to interfere.

-The Family Health Care Decisions Act, passed March 2010, gives family members, and others deemed in close relationship to you, the right to make medical and life-sustaining decisions on your behalf, if you become mentally incapacitated.
-The problem is that it’s difficult to determine how it will be interpreted and applied, especially in a crisis situation.
+The Family Health Care Decisions Act (FHCDA), passed March 2010, gives family members, and others deemed in close relationship to you, the right to make medical and life-sustaining decisions on your behalf, if you become mentally incapacitated.
+The problem is that, as with any new law, it’s difficult to determine how it will be interpreted and applied.
 The legislation contains a number of ambiguities, and it also permits others to object, which can lead to delays and litigation.

 A Living Will is another vehicle for having your wishes carried out, but can be problematic.
 With a Living Will, you spell out your instructions in writing.
 The difficulty is in its interpretation.
 Common phraseology such as “if there is little hope of recovery, I would not want heroic measures to be taken to preserve my life,” may mean different things to different family members.